 Alignment is all the elements of an organization working together in concert within the context and boundaries of the organization’s only sacred cow (core ideology = core values and purpose).

-When an organization is aligned, it’s being guided first by its own internal compass (however unusual, it make perfect sense and is appropriate for your company), not the standards, practices, conventions, forces, trends, fads, fashions, and buss-words of the outer world.
+When an organization is aligned, it’s being guided first by its own internal compass (however unusual, it makes perfect sense and is appropriate for your company), not the standards, practices, conventions, forces, trends, fads, fashions, and buzz-words of the outer world.

 The evidence from the research done by best-selling author, Jim Collins, found amazing truths about the good-to-great companies: